 Empowering People With Choices & Options

-When life changes, Law Office of Kristine M Borgia is here to help.
-Easily accessible and readily available to help the minute you need it; we can be trusted to guide you through the legal process ahead.
+When life changes, Law Office of Kristine M Borgia's Guardianship Lawyer is here to help.
+Easily accessible and readily available to help the minute you need it; our Guardianship Lawyer can be trusted to guide you through the legal process ahead.
 When it comes to establishing or enforcing a guardianship, you have options and we are here to ensure you have the information you need to make the best decision for your situation.

 As a collaborative law practice, we do not rely on just one attorney to handle a case.
 Instead, we involve many partners in the process in order to yield the best results for our clients.
 We encourage you to contact us today to learn more about our practice and how we may be of assistance in your case.